cutls/TheDesk/README.md

 Requires XCode(XCode Command Line Tools) to use iTunes NowPlaying

-Notarize the asset after building.
+Built assets should be notarized after building by expensive Apple Developer user.
 To disable it, see `app/build/notarize.js` (beta)

 ### PWA support